dtm2451/dittoSeq/README.md

 **Many adjustments can be made with simple additional inputs:**

-dittoSeq allows many adjustments to how data is represented inputs directly within dittoSeq functions.
+dittoSeq allows many adjustments to how data is represented via inputs directly within dittoSeq functions.
 Adjustments that are common across functions are briefly described below.
 Some others are within the examples above.